Frequently Asked Questions on Illegal Reporters

 Repeaters are considered illegal when they are:

-Imported without a permit.
+- Imported without a permit.

-Unauthorized for use by the National Telecommunications Commission (NTC).
+- Unauthorized for use by the National Telecommunications Commission (NTC).

 Under NTC Memorandum Order No. 01-02-2013, the sale, purchase, importation, possession, or use of cellular mobile repeaters and portable cell sites is prohibited.

-Who is authorized to use repeaters?
+These are authorized to use repeaters:

-Licensed CMTS operators.
+- Licensed CMTS operators.

-The NDRRMC (National Disaster Risk Reduction and Management Council).
+- The NDRRMC (National Disaster Risk Reduction and Management Council).

-Other government agencies involved in national security or public safety, as authorized by the NTC.
+- Other government agencies involved in national security or public safety, as authorized by the NTC.

 Unauthorized use of illegal repeaters can disrupt network performance and lead to penalties.